 For more information about Doberman Pinscher dog bite statistics and information, you can also visit PetHelpful.com

 Why Are Doberman Pinschers Notorious for being Security Dogs?

-You've seen them in the movies, chasing the burglars, being held in the back of police K9-Units and even with bomb squads, swat team and the military, and there is a reason; their loyalty, their determination, focus and agility makes them a prime candidate for security.
+You have seen them in the movies, chasing the burglars, being held in the back of police K9-Units, and even with bomb squads, swat team and the military, and there is a reason; their loyalty, their determination, focus, and agility makes them a prime candidate for security.

-Their deep black, mystical blue and red coats give them an appearance that can't be confused with any other breed.
-Other breeder actually breed Doberman Pinschers with other breeds to give them the benefits of a Pinscher.
+Their deep black, almost mystical blue and red coats give them an appearance that cannot be confused with any other breed.
+Some breeders actually combine Doberman Pinschers with other breeds to give them the benefits of a Pinscher.

 To have any sort of comparison of why Dobermans are the epitome of security and enforcement would be pointless.
 What would stop a burglar in their tracks?
 A Poodle, Jack Russel Terrier, maybe a Corgi?